All Episodes

 Pretty unbelievable.

-He was thankful yesterday when he was in Washington, at least I know they've had their little rows here and there, but at least he is thankful.
+At least I know they've had their little row here and there, but at least he is thankful.

-Well, if Trump didn't send the ventilators, build you the hospitals, man the hospitals, man the Navy ship hospital, man the biggest hospital in the country for you at the Javit Center, 3,000 beds.
+Well, if Trump didn't send the ventilators, build you the hospitals, man the hospitals, man the Navy ship hospital, man the biggest hospital in the country for you at the Javits Center, 3,000 beds, that probably would have been the net result, Comrade de Blasio.

 Unbelievable.

-And now on top of that, uh, everything else that the president sent, the respirators, the shields, the face masks, the gowns, the gloves.
+And now on top of that, everything else that the president sent, the respirators, the shields, the face masks, the gowns, the gloves, Comrade de Blasio had nothing.

 He had no preparation.

-Geographically the smallest area, highest concentration of people.
+Geographically, the smallest area, highest concentration of people.

-Article in the Wall Street Journal today about how uh escape from New York, many New York City residents are packing up their apartments, heading for the hills or suburbs to escape the pandemic, some permanently.
+Article in the Wall Street Journal today about how escape from New York, many New York City residents are packing up their apartments, heading for the hills or suburbs to escape the pandemic, some permanently.

-Governor Jim Justice, I'm sorry, of West Virginia, is actually saying, yeah, coronavirus may drive an urban exodus, return to rural life.
+Governor Jim Justice, I'm sorry, of West Virginia is actually saying, yeah, coronavirus may drive an urban exodus, return to rural life.

 You know what that means?

-If you factor in now that that companies are are figuring out the teleworking works, you look at the high cost of renting any office space in New York, and you can have at least half your workforce be productive from home and not have to travel, you'll end congestion in New York.
+If you factor in now that companies are figuring out that teleworking works, you look at the high cost of renting any office space in New York, and you can have at least half your workforce be productive from home and not have to travel.

-It's gonna tank it completely.
+It's going to tank it completely.

-It's gonna dive.
+It's going to dive.

-Look, I I've been warning about this coming for years because remember, back when uh Governor Rick Perry of Texas at the time, Governor Bobby Gendal, Louisiana at the time, now Senator, then Governor Rick Scott.
+Look, I've been warning about this coming for years because remember back when Governor Rick Perry of Texas at the time, Governor Bobby Jendal, Louisiana at the time, now Senator, then Governor Rick Scott, how did I get to know these guys so well?

-Because they were in New York, usually in the city, they'd come by the studio once a month because they were literally enticing businesses to move to their states where there's less burdensome regulation And far less you're paying in taxes.
+They'd come by the studio once a month because they were literally enticing businesses to move to their states where there's less burdensome regulation and far less you're paying in taxes.

 And guess what?